TeamGalacticraft/GalacticraftAPI/README.md

 For more versioning information visit the [semver](https://semver.org/) website.

 ### The Addon Entry Point
-Your addon needs somewhere to start, so why take adantage of the same system Fabric uses?
+Your addon needs somewhere to start, so why take advantage of the same system Fabric uses?

 To start you will need to create a new class that implements `GCAddonInitializer`.
 (You will still need to setup the normal Fabric mod initializers.)